SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and which arguments are passed to the parameters that come after the variadic parameter.

-A function can have multiple multiple variadic parameters.
+A function can have multiple variadic parameters.

 .. assertion:: variadic-parameters-and-labels